8ta4/quest/README.md

 You can hit `⌘ + Shift + z`.

-> Is there an undo limit?

-Yes, the undo limit is 1,000 actions.

 > Can I read something other than the demo page?

 Yep, you can use `quest` with all sorts of content beyond just the demo page.
 Just click on a special link that has a query string pointing to a YAML file.